 - Support for features aimed at the K-12 market has helped Phantom develop a strong installed base in the education market (approximately one-third of its revenue is from the K-12 vertical industry).
 For example, the iboss SWG Web filter enables schools to easily allow access to YouTube's educational site, while blocking access to the main YouTube site.

 - Full SSL content inspection is provided utilizing an agent-based solution on endpoints.
 This is a scalable approach that relieves the iboss appliance of the burden of managing certificates, and of terminating and decrypting SSL traffic.

 - Bandwidth controls are very flexible.
 For example, bandwidth quotas can be applied to a specific organizational unit in Active Directory, and they can also be assigned to a specific domain.

 - Malware detection capabilities are limited.
 Phantom has only limited resources (a small team of researchers) to develop its own signatures.
 Choices for antivirus engines are limited to Bitdefender or ClamAV (both can be combined with Snort rules).
-SSL traffic cannot be decrypted (although certificates can be inspected for misuse).

 - Sophos has a strong reputation for support and service.
 It optionally monitors customers' appliances and provides proactive assistance for critical conditions.